crown (often called a cap) fits over and replaces the

 - Have you bite on a piece of carbon

 paper.
 This shows how well the crown is positioned.
-If necessary, your dentist
+Your dentist

 What To Expect After Treatment